oleiade/reflections/README.md

 ##### GetFieldKind

 *GetFieldKind* returns the [reflect.Kind](http://golang.org/src/pkg/reflect/type.go?s=6916:6930#L189) of a structure field.
 It can be used to operate type assertion over a structure fields at runtime.
+You can whether provide *GetFieldKind* a structure or a pointer to structure as first argument.

 ```go
     s := MyStruct{